 Queer Formal: an identity-celebrating night of fun with friends

 The Queer Formal is a night for 500 LGBTIQ youth to attend a queer-inclusive and life-affirming event, and we need your help to make it happen.
+In-partnerhsip with Sydney Gay & Lesbian Mardi Gras, we're working together to create pathways for queer youth to community.

 It’s more than just a night of incredible music, artists, dancing and celebration.
 For most LGBTIQ youth, it’s the one night of the year where they're able, or feel safe enough, to take a same-gender partner, wear the clothes they feel most comfortable in, and just be themselves.